core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * 'exp': with value the expiration time of the keying material of the OSCORE group specified in the 'gp_material' parameter, encoded as a CBOR unsigned integer.
 This field contains a numeric value representing the number of seconds from 1970-01-01T00:00:00Z UTC until the specified UTC date/time, ignoring leap seconds, analogous to what is specified for NumericDate in {{Section 2 of RFC7519}}.

 Note that the informative response does not require to include an explicit proof-of-possession (PoP) of the server's private key.
-Although the server is also acting as Group Manager and a PoP evidence of the Group Manager's private key is included in a full-fledged Join Response (see {{Section 6.3 of I-D.ietf-ace-key-groupcomm-oscore}}), such proof-of-possession will be achieved through every multicast notification, that the server sends as protected with the group mode of Group OSCORE and including a signature computed with its private key.
+Although the server is also acting as Group Manager and a PoP evidence of the Group Manager's private key is included in a full-fledged Join Response (see {{Section 6.3 of I-D.ietf-ace-key-groupcomm-oscore}}), such proof-of-possession will be achieved through every multicast notification that the server sends, as protected with the group mode of Group OSCORE and including a signature computed with its private key.

 A client receiving an informative response uses the information above to set up the Group OSCORE Security Context, as described in {{Section 2 of I-D.ietf-core-oscore-groupcomm}}.
 Note that the client does not obtain a Sender ID of its own, hence it installs a Security Context that a "silent server" would, i.e., without Sender Context.
 From then on, the client uses the received keying material to process the incoming multicast notifications from the server.